 A recent TV commercial has the new CEO of Sprint holding up the latest cell and saying one simple and true line, “It’s amazing we still call them phones.”
 It’s a black and white ad, set in the Empire Diner in New York City.
 He then says that technology is useless if you don’t know if it is there or know how to use it.
 This is an excellent product commercial and points out something so obvious that many of us forget how true it is.

 Many of us who are technology fans, and who use the latest gear, gewgaws, widgets, and software in out everyday business and lives, sometimes don’t realize that the majority of people out there are unaware of all this tech, how to get it, how to use it.
 What does this mean?
 It means a plethora of potential customers and presents a challenge about how to reach them, how to let them know what’s available.
+For more information on these things please email me.

 Ask yourself: how do I get information about my product or service to the millions of people across the globe that have never heard of the brand, but may want to purchase or use it, or even need it?
 A current trend, such as Google AdWords, placing ads in video games, and niche microsites targeting niche consumers, has proven to be effective, and will continue its use into 2009, with creative, innovative approaches to come.